 Information Systems (IS) refers to the interaction between processes, and technology.
 This interaction can occur within or across organizational boundaries.
 An information system is not only the technology an organization uses, but also the way in which the organizations interact with the technology and the way in which the technology works with the organization’s business processes.
 Information systems are distinct from information technology in that an information system has an information technology component that interacts with the processes components.Information technologies are a very important and malleable resource available to executives.Many companies have created a position of Chief Information Officer (CIO) that sits on the executive board with the Chief Executive Officer (CEO), Chief Financial Officer (CFO), Chief Operating Officer (COO) and Chief Technical Officer (CTO).The CTO may also serve as CIO, and vice versa.
 The Chief Information Security Officer (CISO), who focuses on information security within an organization, normally reports to the CIO.

-computer security, an information system is described by the following components
+In computer security, an information system is described by the following components

-Repositories, which hold data permanently or temporarily, such as buffers, RAM, hard disks, cache, etc. Often data stored in repositories is managed through a
+Repositories, which hold data permanently or temporarily, such as buffers, RAM, hard disks, cache, etc. Often data stored in repositories is managed through a database management system.

 Interfaces, which support the interaction between humans and computers, such as keyboards, speakers, scanners, printers, etc.